-To create databases for use on read-only media:
+To create databases for use on read-only media, perform these steps.

-- 1. Create and populate the database on read-write media. - Commit all transactions and shut down Derby in the prescribed manner (see Shutting down Derby or an individual database).
+- 1. Create and populate the database on read-write media. - 2.
+Commit all transactions and shut down Derby in the prescribed manner.
 If you do not shut down Derby in the prescribed manner, Derby will need to perform recovery the next time the system boots.
 Derby cannot perform recovery on read-only media. - 3.
 Delete the tmp directory if one was created within your database directory.
 If you include this directory, Derby will attempt to delete it and will return errors when attempting to boot a database on read-only media. - 4.
 For the read-only database, set the property derby.storage.tempDirectory to a writable location.